GSE Instructor Handbook: Faculty Support Services

 Courses can use D2L for delivery of the full course or for portions of the course.
 Use of D2L should be clearly identified in all written materials pertaining to coursework.

 What do you need to use D2L?
 This depends on how you have chosen to use D2L.
-In general, you and your students will need a computer with Internet access and a web browser, a PSU Odin computer account, basic computer skills.
+In general, you and your students will need a computer with Internet access and a web browser, a PSU Odin computer account, and basic computer skills.